-2. Persuasive Speech: Write a two minute speech persuading your classmates why relying on God’s mercy makes human beings strong.
+2. Persuasive Speech: Write a two-minute speech persuading your classmates why relying on God’s mercy makes us strong.
 Make sure to include scripture verses to back up your claims.
 When you are finished, present your speech to your class.

 For younger students

 Merciful Jesus and you: Pick a story in the New Testament where Jesus shows mercy.
 Then think of how you could apply this example of Jesus’ mercy to your own life.
 Then fold a piece of A4 paper in half and on one side illustrate the story of Jesus’ mercy.
 On the other side draw how you are going to follow Jesus’ example in your own life.
 Below your drawings write a short description of each picture.